Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 * Data Scientists who want to try out different models for their tasks and build-in ML techniques
 * Educators who seek to study and teach Deep Learning with PyTorch

-The team makes sure that all the latest techniques are already integrated and maintained periodically to make sure you don't have to worry about any engineering stuff and just focus on research.
+The team makes sure that all the latest techniques are already integrated and well maintained.

-It is tested across multiple Python/PyTorch versions to ensure its reach.

 ----------